jeog/TOSDataBridge/README.md

     ```
     (Admin) C:\> SC start TOSDataBridge
     ```
+   (see #9 in the 'Installation Details' section for more info on using the service.)
 3. Log on to your TOS platform

 ##### For C/C++:
-- Include tos_databridge.h header in your code (if C++ make sure containers.hpp and generic.hpp can be found by the compiler)
+- Include tos_databridge.h header in your code
 - Use the library calls detailed in the **C/C++ Interface...** sections below
 - Link with *tos-databridge-0.4-[x86|x64].dll*
 - Build